 What the hell is wrong with us?
-We can’t even let a man celebrate a championship, one he’d worked his whole career for, for 48 hours without some killjoy in New York feeling the need to throw a bucket of bleach on the parade with something as stupid as this:
+We can’t even let a man celebrate a championship, one for which he’d worked his whole career, for 48 hours without some killjoy in New York feeling the need to throw a bucket of bleach on the parade with something as stupid as this:

 What, exactly, does then?
 Two championships?
 Three?
 What’s the magic number that marks the line between “loser” and “winner”?

 New York Post columnist Larry Brooks even managed to dismiss the one title Ovechkin has now won by noting he and the Caps didn’t have to go through Henrik Lundqvist, who has won exactly zero Stanley Cups.

 Yes, it took Ovechkin 13 years to finally hoist the Cup, and there were many humiliating playoff failures along the way.
 There were opening-round losses to the Flyers and Canadiens; second-round defeats to the Penguins and Lightning, and soul-crushing seven-game losses to Lundqvist’s Rangers in 2012, 2013 and 2015.
 Pittsburgh knocked the Caps out again in the second round in each of the last two years en route to two straight championships as Sidney Crosby laid claim to the title that might have been Ovechkin’s – best player in the NHL.

 Meanwhile, Ovechkin’s leadership and commitment were questioned.
 A gifted scorer – he’s scored 50 goals or more six times and had 49 this season — he was dismissed as just another tunnel-visioned sniper who wouldn’t do the little things necessary in order to win.
 But in the Capitals’ five-game finals win over the Vegas Golden Knights, we saw him surrendering his body to block shots, hustling to help out his defensemen with a back-check, doing the little things, the big things, everything.